Hafizur-Rahman-SD/My_Code-/README.md

-Its Basic code just for my practice purpose
+Its Basic code just for my practice purpose.

 problem: This is main structure in C programming language.

 #include<stdio.h>
 int main(){